olsoncs/Neuronal-Segmentation-Cephalopod-Arms/Measurement/README.md

 	c. stats plot for a 2 way anova for nuclei density

 	d. nuclei density plot down the proximal-distal axis subdivided by internal and external ANC for arm 1 with significance stars

+   	e. cross sectional area plot across four levels of the ANC from oral to aboral, subdivided by internal and external ANC